 To make sure your organization is ready for whatever’s coming next, we’ve put together a few questions you should be asking yourself right now, to see how ready you are to take on whatever challenge 2020 (and beyond) throws at us next.

-As we detail in our whitepaper, Getting Through a Recession: Lessons Learned from Major Enterprises in Past Financial Crises, in order to effectively deal with radical changes and unexpected scenarios, there are a few pivotal changes and decisions that organizations need to make.
+In order to effectively deal with radical changes and unexpected scenarios, there are a few pivotal changes and decisions that organizations need to make.
 The following questions are meant to help you self-assess your current situation, and let you identify any possible gaps that need to be bridged before the next unexpected scenario hits.

 Each question can be answered with a ranking of 1 to 5, with 1 indicating an extremely negative response, and 5 indicating an extremely positive one.

 At the end of the questionnaire we’ll sum up your results, giving you an indication of your readiness for the next crisis.